 What if John went off the deep end and used 0W-16 in his 1998 Corolla instead of the recommended viscosity?

-Just like using an oil with too high a viscosity may lead to problems in Josh’s engine, using an oil with too low a viscosity can have the same result.
+Just like using an oil with too high a viscosity may lead to problems in Brad’s engine, using an oil with too low a viscosity can have the same result.

 Oil that’s too thin can fail to develop a consistent lubricating film, inviting metal-to-metal contact that causes wear.